Matteo-Negro/Matteo-Negro/README.md

 </div>

 - 👋 Hi, I’m @matteo-negro.
-- 👀 I’m interested in Artificial Intelligence, Machine Learning and their applications.
+- 👀 I’m interested in Artificial Intelligence, Machine Learning, and their applications.
-- 🌱 I’m currently specializing in Artificial Intelligence at Politecnico di Milano and Universiity of Illinois Chicago
+- 🌱 I’m currently specializing in Artificial Intelligence at Politecnico di Milano and the University of Illinois Chicago.
-- 🎓 You can know more about my background, looking at my <a href="https://drive.google.com/file/d/1bD-y025X1VQ7mqrg5ff9K4oiZ50yAJBN/view?usp=drive_link">CV</a>
+- 🎓 You can know more about my background by looking at my <a href="https://drive.google.com/file/d/1bD-y025X1VQ7mqrg5ff9K4oiZ50yAJBN/view?usp=drive_link">CV</a>.
-- 📫 You can contact me through <a href="https://www.linkedin.com/in/negro-matteo">LinkedIn</a> or by dropping me an <a href="mailto:matteonegro.dev@gamil.com">email</a>
+- 📫 You can contact me through <a href="https://www.linkedin.com/in/negro-matteo">LinkedIn</a> or by dropping me an <a href="mailto:matteonegro.dev@gamil.com">email</a>.

 <h1>
   :snake: